FEAST-SEDLab/FEAST_PtE/README.rst

 	defines functions that are necessary for a simulation but are neither part of a LDAR program nor methods of a class.
 The functions are listed below:

 	save_results:	Generates a Results object at the end of a simulation and saves it.

-	set_kwargs_attrs:	Allows any attribute specified in a class to be set using key word arguments
+	set_kwargs_attrs:	Allows any attribute specified in a class to be set using key word arguments.

 InputData:
 ----------